The deadline for Fall admission is December 1.

 - Official TOEFL or IELTS scores – International applicants only must submit scores less than two years old.
 Scores are sent electronically using the Texas A&M University code-6003.

 - Official GRE scores- Required for all PhD applications.
 Official scores should be sent directly from the Educational Testing Center to Texas A&M University.
 Use code 6003 for reporting GRE scores.
 Scores must be from a test date within five years of the date the application form reached the Office of Admissions.
+(GRE is not required for EdD in Educational Administration applications.)

 For contact information and details on how to submit required documents to the Graduate Admissions Office, please go to their website.